codedthrillers/volume1/0103theAlternative.md

 }
 ```

-One day, someone, somehow, figured out that, in order to be absolutelty sure that no bug can enter the code, could use an `else`.
-But, as any coution developer that does not trust unit tests written by a fellow collegue, it simply enhanced the code, instead of refactoring it.
+Sometime, smeone, somehow, figured out that, in order to be absolutelty sure that no bug can enter the code, could use an `else` statement.
+But, as any coution developer that does not trust unit tests written by a fellow collegue, it simply added new code, instead of applying refactoring.

 ```cs
 bool isHandeled = false;